-The 2V ZeMaRailTM single cells for rolling stock batteries are designed with sealed maintenance-free cells (VRLA) filled with AGM fixed electrolytes.
+The 12V ZeMaRail[TM] monoblocs for rolling stock batteries are designed with sealed maintenancefree cells (VRLA) filled with AGM fixed electrolytes.
 No water must be refilled into these cells.

-ATTENTION It is prohibited to open the cell housing to fill in water or other substances.
+ATTENTION It is prohibited to open the bloc housing to fill in water or other substances.

-For a long-lasting hassle-free operation, the charging technology must be correctly parameterised to the operating conditions.
-Make yourself familiar with the operating conditions and assure to know and understand the used charging technology.
+For a long-lasting hassle-free operation, it is important that the charging technology is correctly parameterised to the operating conditions.
+Make yourself familiar with the operating conditions and make sure you know and understand the charging technology being used.
 (Also note the information in the "Operation" section.)
 Make sure that only qualified and protected personnel have access to the battery system and that they are familiar with the contents of these operating and service instructions, and in particular with the safe handling instructions of batteries as described in the "Safety" section.
 A battery is always live, even when it is disconnected from the charger or the external circuit.
 Pay attention during inspection and during repairs on live parts, and avoid open flames, static discharges, sparks, and short circuits with clothing, jewelry, watches, and tools.
 Ensure insulated tools are used.